Quantum-Accelerators/quacc/docs/user/wflow_engines.md

     !!!
 Info

-        For a more detailed tutorial on how to use Covalent, refer to the ["Covalent Quick Start"](https://docs.covalent.xyz/docs/get-started/quick-start) in the Covalent documentation.
+        For a more detailed tutorial on how to use Covalent, refer to the ["Covalent Quick Start"](https://docs.covalent.xyz/docs/get-started/quick-start).

 === "Parsl"

-    Make sure you completed the ["Parsl Setup"](../../../install/advanced/alt_workflows/parsl.md) section of the installation instructions.
-Additionally, you should read the Parsl documentation's ["Quick Start"](https://parsl.readthedocs.io/en/stable/quickstart.html) to get a sense of how Parsl works.
+    Take a moment to read Parsl documentation's ["Quick Start"](https://parsl.readthedocs.io/en/stable/quickstart.html) to get a sense of how Parsl works.
 Namely, you should understand the concept of a `@python_app` and `@join_app`, which describe individual compute tasks and dynamic job tasks, respectively.

     !!!
 Info